Family says murder of mom, girlfriend and kids is 'complete mystery'

 Jeremiah, who was known as JJ, was very involved in the Boys and Girls Club in Troy, where he took part in the afterschool program and played on the basketball team.

-"He was such a radiant kid that everybody knew him," said Hollyanne Buntich, the club's human resources director.
+"He was such a radiant kid that everybody knew him," said Hollyanne Buntich, human resources director for the club, which has started a fundraising campaign for the family.
 "He was a ray of sunshine."

 Symes said she expected to hear from Jeremiah on Friday because he usually called her to chat when he didn't have school.
 But the call never came, and the family never showed up at her house for Christmas, as expected.